Creating a future vision for tourism together

 Credit: Terry Stevens

-We must now find ways to support and help each other.
+Increasingly, we must now find ways to support and help each other.
 That is why I have set up this blog – to create a global network of existing and new friends / colleagues to share ideas, knowledge and experiences.

 Applying the sentiments from Sound Diplomacy (www.sounddiplomacy.com) it is clear that, as a global community, we have the skills and resources to innovate, create and find the solutions for the future and to adapt everything we do for a totally new environment.

-Over first three months of 2020 the world changed for ever.
-There will be no such thing as ‘business as usual’.
 Thinking the unthinkable is with us now.
 The crisis has severely exposed that what we have been doing was not working.
 Maybe we should have read the signs: climate change and its evident consequences (flooding and wildfires); over-tourism and community disquiet; and, increasing concerns about personal and societal health.

 It is now time to re-set the buttons, re-balance the equation.
 It is time to collectively contribute to a new vision of the world especially in travel and tourism so long regarded as a basic human right.
 I am reminded by Professor Geraint John (the only Briton to receive the Pierre de Coubertin Medal for Services to the Olympic Movement) that, in the UK, the Education Act 1944 was a vision for the development of young people post-war but, importantly, it was a vision created during wartime.
 A long-tern view is essential.